-As soon as the new world's lands have been separated from its waters and its mountains have been raised, you will be given a small village to call your own.
-From these humble beginnings, you must do your best to survive and to prosper through a combination of exploration, training, construction, trade, espionage, diplomacy, and armed conflict.
+As soon as the new world's lands have been separated from its waters and its mountains have been raised, you will be

 You will need to develop a variety of skills to be an effective leader and to command the loyalty of your people.
 Standing in your way will be other kings, evil Fryhtans, and the ravages of nature itself.